-Introduction and Purpose
+Introduction & Purpose

-The Shenango Valley contains a variety of landscapes which make the Region unique in many ways.
-The rural and agricultural areas of eastern Hermitage, the busy and commercialized Route 18 Corridor, and the dense urbanized cities of Sharon and Farrell, and the industrial corridor within Wheatland, Farrell, and Sharon present unique challenges as well as opportunities in future land use planning.
-Issues such as economic growth, job creation, agricultural and open space preservation, cultural resource development, and the continuation of the quality of life in the face of a decreasing population makes this plan a challenging one.
+The Shenango/West Middlesex Region contains a variety of landscapes which make the Region unique in many ways: the small town atmosphere of West Middlesex Borough, the Shenango River Corridor, interchange areas with Interstate 80 and PA Route 60, partially commercialized PA Route 18, and the rural and agricultural areas of Shenango Township.
+The potential for sanitary sewer extension and the potential construction of a new interchange in the eastern part of the Township present challenges as well as opportunities for future land use planning.
+Growth management will become more of an issue in the future.
+Issues such as economic growth, job creation, agricultural and open space preservation, infrastructure improvements, cultural resource development, and the continuation of the quality of life in the face of a currently decreasing population makes this plan a challenging one.